Job outlooks for Accounting technicians and bookkeepers

 Manitoba

-The employment outlook will be very good for Accounting technicians and bookkeepers (NOC 1311) in Manitoba for the 2022-2024 period.
+The employment outlook will be good for Accounting technicians and bookkeepers (NOC 12200) in Manitoba for the 2024-2026 period.

 The following factors contributed to this outlook: